Areen-Rasool/quantized-gnn-molecular-property-prediction/README.md

 ## 📌 Overview

 This repository contains the implementation associated with our work on **quantized Graph Neural Networks (GNNs) for molecular property prediction**.
-The study integrates the **DoReFa-Net quantization algorithm** with GNN models to reduce computational and storage requirements while maintaining predictive performance.
+The study integrates the **DoReFa-Net quantization algorithm** with molecular graph-based models to reduce computational and storage requirements while maintaining predictive performance.

 The proposed approach is evaluated on molecular property prediction tasks using **MoleculeNet benchmark datasets** and different quantization levels, including FP16, INT8, INT4, and INT2.